RPG-Alex/rust-micro-cms/README.md

         - [ ] **API Documentation**:
             - [ ] Generate and maintain API documentation, which can be served via a web page or a separate API documentation tool.
         - [ ] **Testing**:
-            - [ ] Write unit tests and integration tests for your API endpoints to ensure their correctness.
+            - [ ] Write unit tests and integration tests for the API endpoints to ensure their correctness.
         - [ ] **Deployment**:
-            - [ ] Prepare your Axum application for deployment, considering factors like load balancing, containerization, and continuous integration/continuous deployment (CI/CD) pipelines.
+            - [ ] Prepare the Axum application for deployment, considering factors like load balancing, containerization, and continuous integration/continuous deployment (CI/CD) pipelines.
+            - [ ] Consider dockerizing application.
         - [ ] **Security**:
             - [ ] Implement security best practices, including input validation, rate limiting, and protection against common web vulnerabilities (e.g., cross-site scripting, SQL injection).
         - [ ] **Logging**:
-            - [ ] Set up logging to monitor your application's behavior and diagnose issues.
+            - [ ] Set up logging to monitor the application's behavior and diagnose issues.
         - [ ] **Performance**:
-            - [ ] Optimize the performance of your API, considering factors like database query optimization, caching, and concurrency control.
+            - [ ] Optimize the performance of the API, considering factors like database query optimization, caching, and concurrency control.
+            - [ ] Undertake load testing to veriy load and optimize as needed.
         - [ ] **Continuous Maintenance**:
             - [ ] Regularly update dependencies and apply security patches.
             - [ ] Monitor server and application performance and apply necessary optimizations.
         - [ ] **API Versioning**:
-            - [ ] Consider implementing versioning for your APIs to maintain compatibility as the API evolves.
+            - [ ] Consider implementing versioning for the APIs to maintain compatibility as the API evolves.
         - [ ] **Rate Limiting and Quotas**:
-            - [ ] Implement rate limiting and usage quotas to protect against abuse of your API.
+            - [ ] Implement rate limiting and usage quotas to protect against abuse of the API.
         - [ ] **Data Validation**:
-            - [ ] Ensure
+            - [ ] Ensure data recieved is safe and valid

 ### Additional Features